 A good night’s sleep/food coma was upon us, and we quickly faded out.
 As the morning sun rose, we fondly recapped the glory of our food and wine adventure from the day before.
 A cup of coffee and a light breakfast complemented by the Embassy Suites prepared us for our journey back to Phoenix.
 As we headed home, we gave Tucson a much-deserved approving nod for leaving us with an appreciation for its impeccable restaurant scene.

 Arizona Wine Collective

-Four Tails, Merkin Vineyards, Twisted Union, Laramita and Golden Rule were my bottle purchases.
+Four Tails, Merkin Vineyards, Twisted Union, Laramita, and Golden Rule.
 Bodega Pierce and Rune were our glass choices.

 Et Fille, Oregon Pinot at Wild Garlic Grill